winniewangy/yangwang-okta-terraform-dev/README.md

 2. **Push to Develop:** Code changes are committed locally and pushed to the remote develop branch.
 3. **Dev Build:** GitHub Actions run Terraform commands to deploy to the development environment.
 This is triggered automatically by the push to develop.
 4. **Pull Request to Main:** A pull request is made from develop to main for code review.
 Any GitHub Action workflow executions are included in the pull request for review.
 5. **Prod Plan:** GitHub Actions preview changes for the production environment.
 This is triggered automatically by the pull request to main.
-This gives reviewers of the pull request an opportunity to validate any of the changes occurring against the production environment.
+This lets reviewers of the pull request validate potential changes before the production environment is modified.
 6. **Merge to Main:** The pull request is approved and merged into the main branch.
-7. **Prod Build:** GitHub Actions run Terraform commands to deploy to the production environment.
+7. **Prod Build:** GitHub Actions runs Terraform commands to deploy to the production environment.
 This is triggered automatically by the merge to main.

 # Configuration
 ## Integrated Development Environment (IDE)
-First things first, lets start with the local development environment.
+First things first, let's start with the local development environment.
 Choosing the right Integrated Development Environment (IDE) with a Terraform plugin is crucial for an efficient and error-free workflow.
 Some essential features to look for in your IDE:

 1. Variable Declaration Warnings: If your Terraform module requires certain variables, the IDE will alert you when any required variables are not declared.
 2. Resource Declaration Assistance: When you declare a resource, the IDE will warn you if any required attributes are missing and suggest attributes to be added.